 The mode of registering your business differs from one jurisdiction to another.
 In Nigeria for example, the Corporate Affairs Commission (CAC) superintends over the registration of most corporate organization structures.

 Assuming you are starting the business from scratch, maybe with not so much material resource, you may wish to consider registering a business name (let’s call it “Business Name”), and plying your trade under this business name until you are prepared to incorporate.
 (This refers to registering a vehicle with separate legal personality from the owners.
-The most common variant of this class of vehicles have names that end with ‘Limited’ or ‘Ltd’.)
-The Business Name looks like an obvious choice if you would like to opt for simplicity and a low cost profile.
-Not only is the Business Name is easier and cheaper to register, you really do not need a lawyer or any other intermediary to register the business name – in fact the CAC encourages promoters to register the business names themselves rather than go through middle men.
+The most common variant of this class of vehicles has names that end with ‘Limited’ or ‘Ltd’.)
+The Business Name looks like an obvious choice if you would like to opt for simplicity and a low-cost profile.
+Not only is the Business Name being easier and cheaper to register, you really do not need a lawyer or any other intermediary to register the business name – in fact the CAC encourages promoters to register the business names themselves rather than go through middle men.

 A few things to note about the Business Name:

 So how do I register a Business Name?

 Below are quick steps to registering your business name.

 The CAC has designed a form for it called AVAILABILITY CHECK AND RESERVATION OF NAME form.
 This form may be purchased at any of the CAC’s offices nationwide at an average cost of N100 or downloaded free from CAC’s website.
 Better still, the CAC has hosted a new website: new.cac.gov.ng, where you can conduct an availability from the comfort of your device.
 You will however need to register following the step-by-step procedure provided on the site before accessing the availability search portal.